wbenb/wbenb.github.io/_posts/2016-08-08-pwm-tester.markdown

 ---

 ## Purpose
-At robotics, as the designs are made, we start prototyping all the different mechanisms for this years game.
-I found that whenever we wanted to test a prototype we would have to wire it into an existing robot control system and pass it to the programming team to write a small snippet of code to test the prototype.
+At robotics, during the design phase, we prototype and test all different kinds of mechanisms to see which works best for this year's game.
+I found that whenever we wanted to test a prototype, we would have to wire it into an existing robot control system and pass it to the programming team to write a small snippet of code to test the prototype.
 This process was slow and diverted work from other more important tasks, like building the drivetrain.
 I found that we needed an easier way to setup and test motorized prototypes.

 ## Parts
 * Mini OLED Display